tazama-lf/batch-ppa/README.md

 ### Step 1: /v1/uploadfile

 To initiate batch execution, upload the source file containing transaction records to the server-side host.
-The file should be delimited by ‘|’ and include the transaction fields specified in section 4.1.
+The file should be delimited by ‘|’ and include the transaction fields specified in section 5.2.

 For uploading, use a tool like Postman, which supports requests with form-data in the body and allows file attachments.
 Ensure that the file does not exceed 100 MB, which typically accommodates 100,000 transactions by default.
 This limit can be adjusted by setting the `MAX_FILE_SIZE` in your environment variables.

 Configuration steps:
 1. Set the endpoint to `{yourhost}/v1/uploadfile` and use the HTTP method `POST`.
-2. Attach the file using the key name "batch."
+2. Attach the file using the key name "batch"
 3. Send the request and wait for the batch process to complete before moving to Step 2.

 ### Step 2: /v1/executebatch